j-brisbin/j-brisbin.github.io/README.md

 # j-brisbin.github.io
 Personal website created using the Materialize framework.
 The Materalize framework is similar to Bootstrap in terms of its grid system but differs in its use of Google's Material Design principles for the included elements.

+Libraries used include:
+* jQuery
+* Materialize CSS
+* Slick Carousel

-This project uses Bower to manage dependencies.
-Bower and Materialize are licensed under the MIT License.
+This project uses Node Package Manager (NPM) to manage dependencies.